rodfernandez/CarND-Traffic-Sign-Classifier-Project/README.md

 Some areas where I could have invested more time:

 * **Image pre-processing**: remove the background, leaving only the region that encompasses the sign.
 That should straight-forward, since all signs fall into a limited class of geometric shapes (circle, triangle, rectangle, etc).
 Another step of normalization, after the background removal;
-* **Model architecture**: LeNet has an incredible accuracy for a much simpler problem and it was surprising to perform reasonably well to classify trafic signs, but I could spent some time researching papers about other architectures that could perform better.
+* **Model architecture**: LeNet has an incredible accuracy for a much simpler problem and it was surprising to see it perform well to classify traffic signs, but I could spent some time researching papers about other architectures that could perform better.
+Also, there are indications of overfitting and we could make some improvements on the pooling steps or even add dropouts at some layers.

 All things considered, I am extremely satisfied to learn so much about Python (and so many libraries), while experimenting with a real world application for CNNs.